Reference tables for terminal character sets used by retro and modern hardware.

 0xFD253Pi Symbol

 Note: PETSCII has two character modes controlled by codes 0x0E (lowercase mode) and 0x8E (uppercase mode).
 In uppercase mode, codes 0x41-0x5A display uppercase letters and codes 0x61-0x7A display graphics.
 In lowercase mode, 0x41-0x5A display lowercase letters and 0x61-0x7A display uppercase letters.
-TelnetBible.com uses the lowercase character set (0x0E) and swaps case in software.
+Ethernet Gateway swaps case in software for PETSCII output (see send() / send_line()) so the same uppercase-by-default logic works on a C64 in either character mode.

 Appendix D: ATASCII Hex Table